 Using the right scales for a great solo.

 - Major: Using the Lydian

 - Half diminished: Locrian or Locrian 2?

-This in-depth lesson guides you through many soloing options.
+Putting scales to work.
+This lesson guides you through many soloing options.

 - Bebop scales